kkirstein/rust-pcre/Readme.md

 For easy deployment, the build Rust library is self-contained, meaning it includes the PCRE code, which is build from the respective C-code as static lib and linked to the Rust lib.

 ## Status

-_With rust 1.0 there is a regular expression crate part of its standard set of libraries [regex](https://crates.io/crates/regex), so these bindings are not forther developed._

 Currently, only basic functionality of PCRE is supported, like compiling regular expressions, applying them to strings and extract matched substrings.
 For a more complete binding, you might consider more mature versions like [this one](https://github.com/cadencemarseille/rust-pcre).